encse/qpsk/README.md

 https://gr-satellites.readthedocs.io/en/latest/installation_intro.html

 I wanted to learn about OPQSK demodulation and picked Meteor M-N2.x LRPT as target.
-This series of the Meteor satellites has two active members as of 2026.
-Meteor M N2-3 and Meteor M N2-4.
+This series of the Meteor weather satellites has two members as of 2026.
+Meteor M N2-3 and Meteor M N2-4 active on 137.9MHz with a backup frequency of 137.1MHz.

+A detailed tutorial about reception is available at https://www.a-centauri.com/articoli/meteor-satellite-reception, this repository is only about the extraction of data.

 The project is organized into smaller GNU radio hier blocks (files with .grc and a matching .py and block.yml) and OOT modules (files without .grc).

 # Usage
 ![overview](pics/overview.jpg)